Rabbit not eating: what to do? Causes and emergencies explained

 Why this is an emergency you cannot ignore

 In rabbits, not eating is never trivial.
-The rabbit’s gut must be continuously active: without food to stimulate it, the cecum slows down, bacteria ferment, gas accumulates and pain increases — which further suppresses appetite.
-This vicious cycle can lead to complete gastrointestinal stasis, one of the leading causes of death in pet rabbits.
+The rabbit’s gut needs to stay active: without food to stimulate it, the cecum can slow down, bacteria ferment, gas accumulates and pain increases — which further suppresses appetite.
+This vicious cycle can lead to complete gastrointestinal stasis, a serious and sometimes fatal complication in pet rabbits.

 Ground rule: any rabbit that has not eaten hay for more than 8 hours should be seen by a vet that same day.